tinacms/tina.io/content/blog/a-b-test-with-tina.md

 We are going to break this tutorial into two sections:

-1. Setting up A/B Tests is NextJS's middleware
+1. Setting up A/B Tests with NextJS's middleware.
-2. Setting up our A/B Tests with Tina, so that our editors can spin up dynamic A/B Tests
+2. Configuring our A/B Tests with Tina, so that our editors can spin up dynamic A/B Tests.

 ## Creating our Tina application